Ethan-Passino/HomeShelf/README.md

 ### Hosting
 - VPS-hosted
-- Frontend deployed from build output, with firebase acting as the backend
+- Frontend deployed from build output, with Firebase acting as the backend

 ---